 Coarsely mash the bananas and add to the butter mixture.
 Gently mix it in.

-In a pan, add all the ingredients except the strawberries and cook on a medium heat and bring to a boil.
+In a pan, add all the ingredients except the strawberries and cook on a medium heat.